Gricad/calcul/_drafts/2017-04-13-nix-tutorial.markdown

 # Using Nix basics
 ## Activate your Nix environment

-nix environment must be enable by running:
+First you have to source the following script to use your new Nix environment :

 {% highlight bash %}
 source ~/.nix-profile/etc/profile.d/nix.sh
 {% endhighlight %}

-This creates a set of variables and configure the PATH variable to point to your nix profile.
+This create a set of variables and configure the PATH variable to point to your default nix profile.

-It could be safe to put this line into your .bashrc file, for next logins.
+You can check changes typing :

+{% highlight bash %}env | grep nix

+NIX_PATH=nixpkgs=/home/your_login/.nix-defexpr/channels/nixpkgs
+PATH=/home/your_login/.nix-profile/bin:/home/your_login/.nix-profile/sbin:/usr/local/bin:/usr/bin:/bin:
+{% endhighlight %}

+## Working with profiles, create user environment

+Nix packages manager uses "profiles" to helps users manage as many environments as needed.
+Users can switch between each profiles and each profile history levels.

+What is my current profile ?
+Nix automaticaly create your first "default" profile.
+It create a symbolic link pointing to **/nix/var/nix/profiles/default**.
+{% highlight bash %}ls -l ~/.nix-profile/ lrwxr-xr-x  1 your_login  staff  29 15 nov  2016 .nix-profile -> /nix/var/nix/profiles/default
+{% endhighlight %}

+To create a new profile and switch to :
 {% highlight bash %}
-env | grep nix *NIX_PATH=nixpkgs=/home/your_login/.nix-defexpr/channels/nixpkgs*
-*PATH=/home/your_login/.nix-profile/bin:/home/your_login/.nix-profile/sbin:/usr/local/bin:/usr/bin:/bin:*
+nix-env --switch-profile /nix/var/nix/profiles/tuto-jdev
 {% endhighlight %}

+With this command, Nix create the "tuto-jdev" profile if it doesn't exist, and switch to it.
+Again, you can check changes :
+{% highlight bash %}ls -l ~/.nix-profile/ lrwxr-xr-x  1 your_login  staff  29 15 nov  2016 .nix-profile -> /nix/var/nix/profiles/tuto-jdev
+{% endhighlight %}

+You can now work with differents profiles and switch between them.

+You can undo a **nix-env** command with :
+{% highlight bash %}
+nix-env --rollback
+{% endhighlight %}

+To view the entire profile history (called "links generations") :
+{% highlight bash %}
+nix-env --list-generations
+{% endhighlight %}

+You can directly return to a specific generation with its Id :
+{% highlight bash %}
+nix-env --switch-generation 42
+{% endhighlight %}

+You can have as much profile as needed.
+That way, you can have many environments.

-## Installing packages and create user environment.
+## Installing packages

 At this point it's important to understand the underlying mechanisms of nix for libraries installation and management.
 Nix is made to allow different users to have different configurations and to switch between them but